-Links to Learning Webinar Series - Cando continues to develop and deliver accredited training and provide continuous skills development for its member EDOs via several weely webinar series.
+The Links to Learning Webinar Series will also continue throughout the spring.
+Cando will develop and deliver continuous skills development opportunities for its member EDOs via this weekly series.
 The Links to Learning Series delivers to Alberta and British Columbia every Tuesday and to Manitoba and Saskatchewan every Thursday.
-In addition, a national Free Wednesday Webinar Series is being offered.
-All of these webinars are free to Cando members.
-These webinars started delivery in October and will continue at least until March 2021.
+In addition, a national Wednesday Webinar Series is being continued.
+All of these webinars continue to be free to Cando members, thanks to a generous sponsorship from CIBC.